SOGIE Equality Bill: 17th Congress

 In May 2019, the SOGIE Equality Bill officially became the longest-running bill under the Senate interpellation period in Philippine history.
 Supporters of the bill have remarked that the prolonged interpellation was intended by the dissenters to block the passage of the historic anti-discrimination bill.
 The bill's principal author and sponsor in the Senate, Senator Risa Hontiveros, called on her Senate colleagues to formally close the question period so that the bill can be open for amendments and voting.
-In June 2019, with the end of the session of the 17th Congress, the SOGIE Equality Bill prohibiting discrimination on the basis of sexual orientation, gender identity or expression—after the lawmakers failed to tackle the bill in this session of the Senate of the Philippines.
+In June 2019, with the end of the session of the 17th Congress, the SOGIE Equality Bill died after the lawmakers failed to tackle the bill in this session of the Senate of the Philippines.
 The Senate version of the bill was first filed on August 11, 2016.
 It was sponsored by Risa Hontiveros on December 14 of the same year.
 The bill has become one of the slowest-moving bills in the country's history.
 The passed House version of the bill would have penalised discrimination with a fine of not less than ₱100,000 but not more than ₱500,000, or imprisonment of not less than one year but not more than six years or both, depending on the court's decision.
 However, she said the bill had gained new allies and wider acceptance among policy makers and the public and that she is confident the bill will pass in the next Congress.
 The bill was archived, and the bill must be refiled in the 18th Congress, restarting the one to three-year process of enactment.